The Tale of Cross-eyed Lefty from Tula and the Steel Flea: Cultural influence

 In 1952, a ballet adaption was developed by Boris Alexandrovich Alexandrov and P. F. Abolimov.
 In order to maximize the ballet's patriotic message, the story was changed so that the flea keeps its leap and Lefty survives to return home to a love interest.
 The libretto was thought clumsy by the Central Committee of the All-Union Communist Party, however, and the ballet was only ever staged twice, in 1954 and 1976.

 In 1964, Soviet director Ivan Ivanov-Vano made an animated 42-minute-long film called Lefty (Левша) that was based on the story.

-A live-action film, The Left-Hander, was made in 1986.
+A live-action film, The Left-Hander, was released in 1987.
 This version is played several times a day at the Museum of Jurassic Technology.

+Lefty (2026 film), a film directed by Vladimir Besedin, is a science fiction action adventure film loosely based on the novel.
+The events of the novel are inserted into a plot within the framework of the geopolitical rivalry between the British and Russian empires ("The Great Game").

-The book describes a microscope which can magnify up to five million times, similar to actual microscopes that are now being used in nanotechnology.
+The book describes a "finelyscope" which can magnify up to five million times, similar to actual microscopes that are now being used in nanotechnology.
 For this reason it is featured in a Nature Physics article from 2007.

 In the Russian language, the hero's nickname, Levsha (Lefty), has become a reference to an exceptionally skilled common-folk craftsman, and the expression "to shoe a flea" has become an idiomatic phrase signifying a craftsman's feat.